makinarocks/runway-tutorial/tutorial/wind_power_prediction_with_xgboost/README_en.md

     runway_model = RunwayModel(regr)
     ```

-#### 모델 저장
+#### Upload model

-> 📘 You can find detailed instructions on how to save the model in the [Upload Model](https://docs.mrxrunway.ai/v0.13.0-Eng/docs/upload-model).
+> 📘 You can find detailed instructions on how to save the model in the [Upload Model](https://docs.mrxrunway.ai/v0.13.1-Eng/docs/upload-model).

 1. Create a sample input data from the training dataset.